NomiChirps/tplp2/README.md

   - [ ] Mirror motor (PWM control; still needs a driver circuit)
   - [ ] Mirror optointerrupter
   - [ ] MicroSD card reader
+    - we may want two. the one in the display is very difficult to access, so it's more suited to being the internal storage.
+    - alternatively, forget using SD cards to upload and go ahead with the wi-fi interface, haha
+      - an embedded target and a command-line client tool, in the same project? time for bazel to shine ~
   - [x] Shiny new front panel display + LVGL driver
   - [x] touchscreen input (SPI breakout)
   - [x] Sharp LCD display + LVGL driver